franpoli/OpenSCADutil/trolley_token/parametric_trolley_token_demo.md

 # Parametric trolley token generator

-This can be used as an OpenSCAD library to generate trolley tokens for any currency.
+The file `parametric_trolley_token.scad` can be used as an OpenSCAD library to generate trolley tokens of any currency.
+There are two models to choose from; one with a flat surface convenient to be printed on FDM 3D printers without the need of any support material and another model meant to be printed on a SLA 3D printer.

 ## Usage: